-If, for any reason, the consultant's GFE is rejected or contract negotiations fail, ADOT will proceed with negotiating with the next highest ranked firm.
-The Department will notify the next highest ranked firm, and this firm shall submit its subsequent detailed submission as set forth in the DBE Subsections 13 or 14.
+If, for any reason, the proposer's GFE is rejected or contract negotiations fail, ADOT will proceed with negotiating with the second highest ranked firm.
+The Department will notify the second highest ranked firm, and this firm shall submit its subsequent detailed submission as set forth in the DBE Subsections 13 or 14.